-The Knowledge Aware approach works similar to the way a child learns after burning itself on a hot pot in a kitchen.
-For an example, once the child burns itself, he effortlessly remembers to not touch the pot again every time the pot is in the kitchen and will even warn his sibling to also not touch it so they don’t get burned.
+The Knowledge Aware approach works similarly to the way a child learns after burning itself on a hot pot in a kitchen.
+For example, once the child burns itself, he effortlessly remembers to not touch the pot again every time the pot is in the kitchen and will even warn his sibling to also not touch it so they don't get burned.
 This is the same process with the Knowledge Aware approach.
 Employees will effortlessly and continuously recall knowledge that is shared throughout the entire organization without having to re-experience the same issues, setbacks, and experiences that previously happened in other departments or previous projects.

 How Knowledge Aware Works

 Knowledge Aware prescribes a methodology for managing knowledge directly as ‘smart’ units of knowledge, called Knowledge Packets.
 These Knowledge Packets are intelligently provisioned into workflows precisely as needed without the need for end-user to search.
 From within the flow-of-work, Knowledge Packets are activated to perform useful work like evaluations to adhere to standards, lessons, routines, process, etc. or to derive project parameters like ‘risk’.
-The result is a closed loop system where Knowledge Packets can flow and do work wherever and whenever they are needed.
+The result is a closed-loop system where Knowledge Packets can flow and do work wherever and whenever they are needed.

 Benefits of Knowledge Aware